utkuarslan5/road-to-web3/README.md

 ## Maintenance

 - Update `index.html`, `styles.css`, or `app.js`, commit, and push — Pages redeploys automatically.
-- If the contract/RPC ever change, edit the constants at the top of `app.js`.
+- To showcase a different token/function, adjust the constants at the top of `app.js` and redeploy.

 ## Local development tips